DCAN-Labs/cdni-brain/docs/slurm.md

    </p>
 </div>

-Read more about login vs compute nodes on [this page](partitions.md#nodes)
+Read more about login vs compute nodes on [the partition page](partitions.md#nodes)

 Also available are various commands for job accounting, job management, and environment configuration.
 (See cheat sheet linked below)

 ## Job Parameters

 Below is a table summarizing some commands that can be used inside Slurm job scripts (see [sruns and sbatch](slurm-params.md)).
 The first four commands are required, while the other commands are optional.
-See [here](https://slurm.schedmd.com/sbatch.html) for a larger list of options.
-For parameter optimization, [refer to using seff in this section](optimizing.md).
+See [te SLURM documentation](https://slurm.schedmd.com/sbatch.html) for a larger list of options.
+For parameter optimization, [refer to using seff on the resource optimization page](optimizing.md).

 <table>